fuzzymeme/GraphBasedPancakeFlipper/README.md

 9                                     1
 ```

 To explain...
-The optimal solution across all permutations of length 5 how 35 solutions that had 3 flips, whereas the Sequence based code had 31 solutions with 3 flips.
+The optimal solution across all permutations of length 5 show 35 solutions that had 3 flips, whereas the Sequence based code had 31 solutions with 3 flips.

 It would seem that the optimal solution always has less than N flips.
 I'd need to check this out at other lengths.